jpacareu-meli/jpacareu-meli/README.md

 - ⚛️ Runaway to React in 2018

-- 💻 Frontend is pretty much what I'm good at
+- 💻 Frontend dev before anything

 - 🇨🇱 2017 moved to Santiago, Chile 🗿🥑🍷